webinstall/webi-installers/vps-addswap/README.md

 tagline: |
   VPS Add Swap: because a little RAM can go a long way.
 linux: true
-description: |
+---

+## Cheat Sheet

-  Creates permanent swap space that will be activated on each boot.
+> Creates permanent swap space that will be activated on each boot.

 `vps-addswap` will

 1. create a permanent swapfile `/var/swapfile`
 2. format and activate the swapfile
 3. add '/var/swapfile none swap sw 0 0' to `/etc/fstab`
----

 ### What is `swap`?